pulumi/docs/reference/pkg/nodejs/@pulumi/gcp/serviceAccount/index.md

 </div>
 </div>
 <h2 class="pdoc-module-header" id="IAMPolicy">
-<a class="pdoc-member-name" href="https://github.com/pulumi/pulumi-gcp/blob/master/sdk/nodejs/serviceAccount/iAMPolicy.ts#L64">class <b>IAMPolicy</b></a>
+<a class="pdoc-member-name" href="https://github.com/pulumi/pulumi-gcp/blob/master/sdk/nodejs/serviceAccount/iAMPolicy.ts#L83">class <b>IAMPolicy</b></a>
 </h2>
 <div class="pdoc-module-contents" markdown="1">
 <pre class="highlight"><span class='kd'>extends</span> <a href='https://pulumi.io/reference/pkg/nodejs/@pulumi/pulumi/#CustomResource'>CustomResource</a></pre>

 When managing IAM roles, you can treat a service account either as a resource or as an identity.
-This resource is to add iam policy bindings to a service account resource to configure permissions for who can edit the service account.
+This resource is to add iam policy bindings to a service account resource **to configure permissions for who can edit the service account**.
 To configure permissions for a service account to act as an identity that can manage other GCP resources, use the google_project_iam set of resources.

 Three different resources help you manage your IAM policy for a service account.
 Each of these resources serves a different use case: